Scaling Up Sparse Support Vector Machines by Simultaneous Feature and Sample Reduction: Experiments

-Table \ref{Table:speedup-real} reports the running time of solver without and with the method in \cite{shibagaki2016simultaneous} and SIFS for solving problem (\ref{eqn:primal}) at $1000$ pairs of parameter values on real datasets.
+Table \ref{Table:speedup-real} reports the running times of solver without and with the method in \citealt{shibagaki2016simultaneous} and SIFS for solving problem (\ref{eqn:primal}) at $1,000$ pairs of parameter values on real data sets.
 The speedup gained by SIFS is up to $300$ times on real-sim, rcv1-train and rcv1-test.
-Moreover, SIFS significantly outperforms the method in \cite{shibagaki2016simultaneous} in terms of speedup---by about $30$ to $40$ times faster on the aforementioned three datasets.
-For datasets url and kddb, we do not report the results of the solver as the sizes of the datasets are huge and the computational cost is prohibitive.
-Instead, we can see that the solver with SIFS is about $25$ times faster than the solver with the method in \cite{shibagaki2016simultaneous} on both datasets url and kddb.
-Take the dataset kddb as an example.
-The solver with SIFS takes about $13$ hours to solve problem (\ref{eqn:primal}) for all $1000$ pairs of parameter values, while the solver with the method in \cite{shibagaki2016simultaneous} needs $11$ days to finish the same task.
+Moreover, SIFS significantly outperforms the method in \citealt{shibagaki2016simultaneous} in terms of speedup---by about $30$ to $40$ times faster on the aforementioned three data sets.
+For data sets url and kddb, we do not report the results of the solver as the sizes of the data sets are huge and the computational cost is prohibitive.
+Instead, we can see that the solver with SIFS is about $25$ times faster than the solver with the method in \citealt{shibagaki2016simultaneous} on both data sets url and kddb.
+Let us take the data set kddb as an example.
+The solver with SIFS takes about $13$ hours to solve problem (\ref{eqn:primal}) for $1,000$ pairs of parameter values, while the solver with the method in \citealt{shibagaki2016simultaneous} needs $11$ days to finish the same task.